ahboon/GLUG-CTF-2018-WEB/README.md

   </body>
 </html>
 ```
-This is basically a challenge where you are required to overcome the code logic.
+This is basically a challenge where you are required to overcome the PHP code logic.
 To match the logics, we would need to supply the GET parameters with arrays.
-Because when PHP converts and array into string, it would be ``Array`` instead of the values in it.
+Because when PHP converts an array into string, it would be a string value called ``Array`` instead of the values in it.
 Therefore, a literal conversion with the salt would still give the same hashes.
-The following code snippet can be run and you would see ``testArray`` as the eventual text, even though both have different values.
+The following code snippet can be tested and you would see ``testArray`` as the eventual text, even though both arrays have different values.

 ```
 <?php